sagnik036/hyperlocal-python/README.md

           - Shop Type (Charracter Field)
           - Shop Description
           - Shop GST NO.
+          - Shop Location
+          - note we have used GeoDjango for all the location related things in the models and OpenStreetView data for the map
     - If has no shop
           - can proceed towards the dashboard